dranjan/python-plyfile/README.md

 `plyfile` only supports the former, which appears to be standard _de facto_.

-# Deficiencies

-## Validation

-Although some validation is done, malformed data may silently give strange results instead of raising errors.
-It would be better if `plyfile` completely validated that input satisfied the PLY specification (modulo the ambiguities mentioned above).

-## Error messages

-Error messages aren't necessarily as helpful as they could be, although we do make an attempt at describing the nature of errors encountered.
-In many cases, exceptions raised from `numpy` routines will simply propagate through `plyfile`, and the user will have the task of hunting down the real errors.
-This is arguably a bug.

 # More examples

 Examples beyond the scope of this document and the tests are in the